Student Support Services for First-Generation freshmen

 Besides all of the great parts of our program listed above, you will also have the opportunity to participate in additional services:

-- meet with a Learning Specialist for specialized study skills instruction
+- Access to a Learning Specialist for specialized study skills instruction